 The speaking of tongues is simply the speaking of a language that the speaker or the listeners do not yet, but both can fully understand the message.

 The speaking of tongues is just one of the many gifts the Holy Spirit may give to an individual.
 The purpose is to help the church fulfill its mission of spreading the Good News.
-In the early New Testament church they badly needed that gift of tongues since very few of them can speak other languages.
+In the early New Testament church, they badly needed that gift of tongues since very few of them can speak other languages.
 How can they fulfill the great commission of “making disciples from every nation and tribe” if the language they know were so little, perhaps only their own native language?
 And so God gave them that gift of tongues.

 Today, learning of new languages is part of our education system.
 If a church member is familiar with many languages and he is using it for the Lord’s ministry, then that is a manifestation of a gift of tongues to him.
-In places and situations where nobody knows either languages and there is no interpreter, God miraculously provides the gift of tongues to the people just like what He did in the early church.
+In places and situations where nobody knows either language and there is no interpreter, God miraculously provides the gift of tongues to the people just like what He did in the early church.
 In any case, the speaker and/or the listeners understand clearly the message.

 And so the gift of tongues is not the babbling of unknown words or phrases.
-It is simply the ability to understand and/or speak other languages so that the gospel can be preach to other places, and thus the church will be edified.
+It is simply the ability to understand and/or speak other languages so that the gospel can preach to other places, and thus the church will be edified.
 You may want to read this for more info on speaking of tongues.

 Doing the wrong way of speaking in tongues will open our lives to the control of the dark spirits.
 One will notice that the wrong way of doing the speaking in tongues is exactly the same from what we can see in the voodoo and pagan worship: babbling, trance, and the likes.